tinyvision-ai-inc/tinyclunx33_zephyr_example/README.md

 # Connect the DATA USB interface and observe the effect in dmesg
 ```

-There is a README present in each example directory for usage instructions of each examplex.
+There is a README present in each example directory for usage instructions of each example.